walterhiggins/WMPJS/book-outline.md

 The *end()* function is responsible for ending the game and ensuring that each player's game mode is restored.
 Any snowballs which were given to the player at game start are taken away.
 The event listener is unregistered and finally, after an interval of a few seconds the scoreboard disappears and the main scoreboard is restored for each player.

 ### Creating an Arena
-So far we've created a single Javascript function for use by operators to start a new Snowball Fight game.
+So far we've created a single JavaScript function for use by operators to start a new Snowball Fight game.
 The game works but could be made much more fun by constructing an arena to play in and making it fun and easy for players to join and start and game and choose a team.
 Let's use the Drone (again) to construct a simple 24 by 24 block arena of snow with some walls to make an interesting place to play the game.
 The Arena will have a glass wall so spectators can watch and will have 3 large colored waiting areas outside the walled arena where players can choose their team simply by waiting in one of the 3 colored zones.
-The entire arena and waiting areas will be protected from griefing using the *zonemaker()* and *region* functions we developed in chapter @@chapter{chapter-18} so if you haven't already added the protection modules from that chapter, I recommend doing so now.
+The entire arena and waiting areas will be protected from griefing using the *zonemaker* and *region* modules we developed in chapter @@chapter{chapter-18} so if you haven't already added the protection modules from that chapter, I recommend doing so now.

-Later on we'll add the ability for any player waiting in a colored zone can start the game using the `/jsp snowball` command which we'll develop later.
+Later we'll add the ability for any player waiting in a colored zone to start the game using the `/jsp snowball` command.
 First let's write the code to build an arena.
-In the *snowball* folder create a new file called *arena.js* and enter the following code:
+Create a new *plugins/scriptcraft/plugins/snowball/arena.js* file and enter the following code:

 @@listing arena.js plugins/snowball/arena.js Constructing an Snowball Fight Arena